-Outdoor Canning Stove: Try a Camp Chef
+Outdoor Canning Stove Review: Trying a Camp Chef Tahoe 3-Burner

 This page may contain affiliate links.
 More Information.

 I spent the afternoon testing out the Camp Chef Tahoe 3 Burner Stove for use as an outdoor canning stove.
+I wanted to see if it would work well for home canning, especially with both a water bath canner and a pressure canner.

 Outdoor Canning Stove Considerations

 There are three things anyone should check with any outdoor canning stove choice.
+A propane burner works great—but it needs to be able to do a few specific things.

 How you can control the flame is important.
 You need to be certain that the flame will go low enough to hold pressure.
 Sometimes, this is very low.
 The Camp Chef did fine when the dial is turned to warm.
 I heated to pressure on medium heat.
 High is very high!
 You really don’t need to go there.
-When you have reached temperature, turn the dial to warm.
-For me, this was perfect to maintain pressure.

 Warnings for Outdoor Canning Stoves

-Please note: It has been pointed out to me that some pressure canner manufacturers do not recommend using their canner on a propane burner.
-I checked my owner’s manuals and indeed my Presto has a warning against using a burner higher than 12,000 BTUs.
+I checked my owner’s manuals and indeed my Presto has a warning against using a propane burner higher than 12,000 BTUs.
 I could find no such warning in my All American Canner owner’s manual.
-Read your owner’s manual to determine if there are any warnings.

 Here is a fact sheet regarding canning on outdoor burners from the National Center for Home Food Preservation.